-- The School of Dentistry call center will help patients make both appointments: one with a dental provider and one—a day earlier—for a COVID-19 test.
+- The School of Dentistry call center will schedule appointments for dental care and pre-appointment COVID-19 testing.

-- All scheduled dental patients must be tested for COVID-19 within 24 hours before their dental appointment.
+- Most of our scheduled dental patients will be tested for COVID-19 the day before their dental appointment..

-- COVID-19 testing must be completed at Faculty Medical Clinics COVID-19 Testing Site, 1776 W. Park Avenue, Redlands, California, one day in advance of your appointments.
+- COVID-19 testing must be completed at the LLUH COVID-19 Testing Site: 1776 W. Park Avenue, Redlands, CA

-- Once tested, patients must self-quarantine for the remainder of that day and until their appointment the next day.
+- Once tested, patients must self-quarantine for the remainder of the day and until their dental appointment.
 This is to minimize exposure opportunities for the virus between the test and the dental appointment.

-- COVID-19 test results will be available before a scheduled appointment in the MyDentalChart patient portal.
-Patients may also contact the call center for your results 24 hours after your test has been completed.
+- COVID-19 test results will be made available in the MyDentalChart patient portal.
+Patients may also contact the call center for results 24 hours after the test has been completed.

-- If a patient’s COVID-19 test is negative the scheduled dental treatment will be provided.
+- If the test result is negative, scheduled dental treatment can be provided.

 - Patients will not be charged any out of pocket fees for the COVID-19 test.

-- LLU School of Dentistry will call patients before each appointment and ask some screening questions.
+- We will call each patient before their appointment to ask a series of screening questions.

-- Upon entering the building patients will be asked some screening questions, have their temperature taken, and receive a wrist band.
+- Upon entering the building patients will be asked a series of screening questions, have their temperature taken, and receive a wrist band.
 Patients will then be escorted to a designated waiting area.

 - Hand sanitizer is available for patient use throughout the clinic.